-The Riverside County Free Rail Pass Program (the Program) would allow riders to sign up through RCTC's existing Commuter Assistance website "IE Commuter" and be issued free passes through the Metrolink's Mobile Ticketing Application.
+The Riverside County Free Rail Pass Program is planned to begin in fall 2024.
+The program will allow riders to sign up through RCTC's existing Commuter Assistance website "IE Commuter" and be issued free passes through the Metrolink's Mobile Ticketing Application.
 The program would expand and introduce a new benefit to RCTC's existing Commuter Assistance IE Commuter program by adding free Metrolink train passes to the existing daily incentives.